rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

   - general
 ---

-NetScaler Application Delivery Controller (ADC), Citrix&reg; Systems' core networking product, is a tool that improves the delivery speed and quality of applications to an end user.
-This blog describes how to upgrade from the command line interface (cli) the software on NetScaler appliances that are configured in a high availability setup.
+NetScaler&reg; Application Delivery Controller (ADC), Citrix&reg; Systems' core networking product, is a tool that improves the delivery speed and quality of applications to an end user.
+This blog describes how to upgrade, by using the command line interface (cli), the software on NetScaler appliances that are configured in a high-availability setup.

 <!-- more -->